QR code: Adoption

-During the month of June 2011, 14 million American mobile users scanned a QR code or a barcode.
+During June 2011, 14 million American mobile users scanned a QR code or a barcode.
 Some 58% of those users scanned a QR or barcode from their homes, while 39% scanned from retail stores; 53% of the 14 million users were men between the ages of 18 and 34.

+In 2022, 89 million people in the United States scanned a QR code using their mobile devices, up by 26 percent compared to 2020.
+The majority of QR code users used them to make payments or to access product and menu information.

-In September 2020, a survey found that 18.8 percent of consumers in the United States and United Kingdom strongly agreed that they had noticed an increase of QR code use since the then-active COVID-19 related restrictions had begun several months prior.
+In September 2020, a survey found that 18.8 percent of consumers in the United States and the United Kingdom strongly agreed that they had noticed an increase in QR code use since the then-active COVID-19-related restrictions had begun several months prior.